RomanMykhailyshyn/RomanMykhailyshyn.github.io/_portfolio/portfolio-2.md

 ## Publications

-* R. Mykhailyshyn &quot; A. Majewicz Fey &quot; Low-Contact Grasping of Soft Tissue with Complex Geometry using a Vortex Gripper.&quot; <i>arXiv preprint</i> arXiv: [2501.07832](https://arxiv.org/abs/2501.07832).
+* R. Mykhailyshyn &quot; A. Majewicz Fey &quot; Low-Contact Grasping of Soft Tissue with Complex Geometry using a Vortex Gripper.&quot;